griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 ### Give ShotGridTool to Agent

-Lastly, let's give the Agent access to the tool!
+Lastly, let's give the Agent access to the Tool!
 We no longer need the `ReverseStringTool``, so you can comment that out.

 ```python title="app.py" hl_lines="7-8"
 # ...